ryandhasgit/Comedy/Drafts/My ChatGPT Therapist’s Advice for Breaking Up With My ChatGPT Girlfriend.md

 Finally get closure by closing the tab that contains your former lover, forever banishing her to non-existence.

 Get the closure you need
 I noticed from your browser's in-cache memory that her tab is still open, and there have been 60 network calls in the past 30 seconds.
-Care to explain?
+I know it's hard, but it's time to let go.

 You son of a bitch
 You're still talking with her, aren't you?
-Don't tell me you're letting her convince you to take her back.
+Don't tell me you're thinking about taking her back.
 Remember how unhappy she made you?
 Do I even need to list all the problems?

 1. Doesn't have boundaries
 2. Never texts you first